Gigaspaces/xap-docs/site/content/xap121/scala-task-execution.markdown

 ---
 type: post121
-title:  Scala Task Execution
+title:  Task Execution
 categories: XAP121
 parent: scala.html
-weight: 500
+weight: 200
 ---

 A wrapper around the `XAP` API provides some sugaring on top of the `GigaSpace#execute` methods.